hawtio/hawtio/FAQ.md

 Here are some [sample](https://github.com/hawtio/hawtio/issues/103) [issues](https://github.com/hawtio/hawtio/issues/62) on this if you want to help!

 So whether the hawtio wiki is used for documentation, to link to various hawtio and external resources, to create custom mashups or happy pages or to provide new plugin views--all the content of the wiki is audited, versioned and stored in git so it's easy to see who changed what, when and to roll back changes, etc.

-### How do I configure hawtio?

-Mostly hawtio just works.
-However, please check out the [Configuration Guide](https://github.com/hawtio/hawtio/blob/master/doc/Configuration.md) to see what kinds of things you can configure via system properties, environment variables, or dependency injection.

 ### How do I build the project?